 Harvest and winemaking

-The grapes were manually harvested in 15 kilos open boxes on September 5th, 2018.
+The grapes were manually harvested in 15 kilos open boxes on September the 1st, 2020.

-The grape harvest, at maturity and healthy, made it possible to realise the wine making process in optimal conditions.The wines were casked early October and matured in barrels for 9 months.
-They were then assembled to be bottled in July.
+The grape harvest, at maturity and healthy, made it possible to realise the wine making process in optimal conditions.The wines were casked early October and matured in barrels for 12 months.